 Valentine's Day is an undeniably a sweet holiday surrounded by feelings of warmth, love, and happiness.
-While the day's traditions don't necessarily make it a landmine of eco-sins, there are ways to make the holiday greener.
+While the holiday's traditions don't necessarily make the occasion rife with eco-sins, there are ways to make Valentine's Day a greener affair.
 From the sweets you choose to the cards your kids send, read on for six ways to make the holiday a Valentine to your family and Mother Earth as well.

 Exchange Homemade/Recycled Cards or Send E-Cards